What is site reliability engineering?

 Traffic measures the number of users concurrently accessing your service.
 It helps software teams accordingly budget computing resources to maintain a satisfactory service level for all users.

-Error is a condition where the application fails to perform or deliver according to expectations.
+An error is a condition where the application fails to perform or deliver according to expectations.
 For example, when a webpage fails to load or a transaction does not go through, SRE teams use software tools to automatically track and respond to errors in the application.

 Saturation indicates the real-time capacity of the application.
 A high level of saturation usually results in degrading performance.
 Site reliability engineers monitor the saturation level and ensure it is below a particular threshold.